 Furthermore, MIB only receives very limited data in coded form from member insurers, and does not receive the actual or complete details about an applicant's medical conditions.
 In other words, information about a consumer’s medical or other conditions (typically hazardous avocations or adverse driving records) is translated into MIB’s codes.
 These codes can be thought of as an "early" form of encryption that is both highly confidential and proprietary to MIB.
 Therefore, this information, even if it were decoded, could not lead to identity theft or financial fraud.

 Many consumers do not even have an MIB Consumer File because MIB receives and shares information solely from and with a member insurer, and only when a consumer applies for insurance with an MIB member and consents to this exchange.
-Therefore, consumers will only have an MIB Consumer File if they have applied for individually underwritten life, health, disability income, long-term care or critical illness insurance with a member insurer within the past 7 years or earlier depending on applicable law.
+Therefore, consumers will not have an MIB Consumer File if they have not applied for individually underwritten life, health, disability income, long-term care or critical illness insurance with a member insurer within the past 7 years or earlier depending on applicable law.

 Accordingly, while an identity thief could certainly accumulate medical bills for uncovered services or co-pays in your name and thereby hurt your credit, MIB does not have any knowledge that its confidential and secure consumer database has ever been corrupted by medical identity theft.
 We are also unaware of any situation where a consumer's MIB Consumer File was inaccurate as a result of medical identity theft.